lianhrc/lianhrc/README.md

-- 👋 Hi, I’m @lianhrc
+- 👋 Hi, I’m @sniffiee
 - 👀 I’m interested in Web Development, UI/UI design
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on C language
-- 📫 reach me here--> androderrick@gmail.com

 <!---
 lianhrc/lianhrc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.